Day and Nightlife

-Dempsey’s> Dempsey’s is the place to be to watch all of Perugia drink on the cheap and it’s the easiest place to make friends.
+Dempsey’s > Dempsey’s is the place to be to watch all of Perugia drink on the cheap and it’s the easiest place to make friends.
 Be sure to introduce yourself to Andreas-your hard rock host.
 You wouldn’t expect a man who likes bands with names like “Muncipal Waste” and “Cattle Decapitation” to be a simpaticone, but he’s been voted Perugia’s nicest guy four straight years.
-Catch him with his Led Zeppelin shirt on and Zach in the bar and you get a free drink from the latter.
+This is the place for the cheapest (and best quality) cocktail along the main street, or just hang out and have a beer before heading to the steps.
 Centrally located in Piazza Danti across from the front of the Duomo.

-Elfo’s Pub > Although it’s been through many incarnations, the actual sala of Elfo’s is the oldest pub in Perugia, founded in the storied year 1968.
+Elfo’s Pub (the place to beer) > Best place for craft beers in Perugia.
+Although it’s been through many incarnations, the actual sala of Elfo’s is the oldest pub in Perugia, founded in the storied year 1968.
 It was a circolo (like a private club) for a while, then the first vegetarian restaurant in Perugia: in the ‘70s a now-famous zen monk handpainted its buddha on the wall.
 Luckily for all of us, it’s now public.
 Go down via dei Priori a bit and take your second left into via Sant’Agata, to number 20.
 Enter and find a cozy sala (note the bike hanging-touch it for good luck) and good-natured manager Natale.
 You’re here to relax and listen to rock with a capital R, dangit.
-Natale has six different beers on tap as well as a bunch of different beer (Belgian too!) in bottles, all at very reasonable prices.
+They have six different beers on tap as well as around 200 different beer (Belgian and America too!) in bottles, all at very reasonable prices.
 Boasts the best Guinness in town, and is now serving Indian Pale Ale as well.
 Happy hour until 21:00 with a pint of your favorite blond at a special prices.
 They also have a kitchen for fried stuff and panini.
-Drop by every day of the week from 19-02:30.
+Drop by every day of the week from 20-02:00.
 Oh, and that screen’s for sports, too, so if you’re feeling deprived of the NFL, look no further.
-If playing sports is more your thing, then come play darts!

 Caffè Morlacchi > I can’t hear that name without thinking of the Morlocks from H.G.
 Wells’ The Time Machine, but no little grey men will spirit you down to their underworld if you go there.
 It’s an intimate if sometimes crowded place populated with teachers and students from the Faculty of Humanities just across the way.
 The owners are ready to make you up a great drink or share a laugh.
 Morlacchi gets cultural with poetry, quality concerts, and art exhibitions – drop by to find out when.
 They have an aperitivo every day, with a dj or live music (often jazz and blues) on the weekends.
 Hannah’s table is in front of the window in the front left – but if she’s not there you can have it.
-Predictably, it’s at Piazza Morlacchi 8, open 8-01:00 every day except Sunday, when hours are 17-22:00.
+If you have a chance to stop by for a cappuccino in the morning, try their fantastic cornetto alla Nutella.
+Best in town.
+Predictably, it’s at Piazza Morlacchi 8, open 8am-1am every day except Sunday, when hours are 5-10pm.

 La Perla del Deserto > It’s probably easier for a camel to pass through the eye of a needle than to recreate the ambience of an Arab teahouse in Italy.
 Despite the lighting, Mahmoud has made a reasonable job of it so far…like most things less than 2000 years old around here, it’s a work in progress.
 Get stuck into Arab cakes like basbousa, assorted teas, fruity hubble-bubble pipes and Turkish coffee while you lounge with your harem (harem not provided) on the exotic cushionry.
 Belly dancing on Thursday evenings and Latin American Fridays.
 Closed Mondays, otherwise open 18:00-02:00 at Corso Garibaldi 106, 075.947.2299